 Baby Blanks clothing was tested for the presence of the following 24 harmful aromatic amines (AAs):

 Social & Environmental Responsibility At Baby Blanks

 Many of our recurring customers and anyone who keeps up with our blog knows something of the journey we’ve been on, as an Australian family business manufacturing overseas in China – including our recent trip to visit the factory manufacturing our wholesale clothing.
 Our journey to manufacture outside Australia, hasn’t been without its challenges.

 There are lots of negative associations with manufacturing in China or anywhere overseas – and for good reason.
 The image of sweatshops and environmental pollution is the ugly side off an opportunistic industry that is frequently focused on cheap, fast-fashion.

 But at Baby Blanks we’re committed to doing things differently.
-Like a lot of ethically minded Australian companies, while we feel we have little choice about where we manufacture, we do have a choice over the way we do it – the quality of our product and the impact we have on the environment and people we work with – not to mention the health and safety of our customers.
+Like a lot of ethically minded Australian companies, we feel we have little choice about where we manufacture, but we do have a choice over the way we do it, the quality of our product and the impact we have on the environment and people we work with.
+Not to mention the health and safety of our customers.

 Having our clothing tested for AZO dye and being able to report back to our customers, is just another small step Baby Blanks is taking in its commitment to manufacturing safely and being socially responsible.

 As much as possible we want to be known as an ethically made clothing company, manufacturing ethical children’s clothes.
 If you would like more information on our testing, please contact us.